cwheel/ng-bootstrap-material/README.md

 # ng-bootstrap-material
 Let Angular play nicely with [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design)

-ngBootstapMaterial, simple as it may be, provides the glue between AngularJS and the [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design) theme.
+ngBootstapMaterial, simple as it may be, provides glue between AngularJS and the [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design) theme.
 Normally, you'd need to call `$.material.init()` in a controller to enable the material design effects.
-However, due to the way bindings work in Angular, making this call will 'disconnect' any bindings your controller may have.
+However, due the multitude of DOM modifications the library makes, calling it will 'disconnect' any bindings your controller may have.
 To get around this you can wrap [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design)'s functions in compile directives.

 The directives are:
 `material-input`